 Stade Francais, the giant Parisian club, signed him in 2005.
 He spent fourteen years with Stade and captained them to a domestic title in 2015.

-Parisse is the nearest we’ll get on this list to a “flair” player.
+Parisse was often considered a “flair” player.
 He certainly got involved in the grunt work, but his athleticism and handling skills put him apart.

 He frequently leapt to catch high balls and soared above fullbacks and wingers.
 He would then take off on a rampaging run up field before deftly flicking the ball to a supporting player.